Download the print version

 3.93 On the other hand, if an agency or minister is aware that its backup system may contain relevant documents not otherwise available or if the applicant clearly includes backup systems in the request, a search of the backup system may be required (provided it does not involve a substantial and unreasonable diversion of agency resources, see [3.111]).

 3.94 Agencies and ministers should assist applicants to identify the specific documents they are seeking.
 To do so would facilitate and promote public access to information in accordance with the objects of the Act.
 If the document still cannot be located, the statement of reasons given to the applicant should sufficiently identify the document, explain why it cannot be found or is known not to exist or to be in the agency’s possession, describe the steps the agency took to search for the document, and note the limitations of any search.
 If a record is known or likely to have been destroyed under an agency’s Records Disposal Authority, or in the course of normal administrative practice, this should be explained, if possible by a reference to the date of destruction and the agency’s records management policy.
 A record of searches to plan and keep track of the steps taken to search for a document will be useful, particularly when managing complex requests for many documents or in later explaining the search that was undertaken.
+The OAIC has developed a checklist and search minute which sets out the steps that an agency or minister should follow to locate documents within the scope of an FOI request and the steps taken when searching for documents.

 Deleting exempt or irrelevant content from a document